Michelin Guide Restaurants in Oxfordshire

 Le Manoir aux Quat’Saisons

-Set in the picturesque Oxfordshire countryside, in a 15th-century manor, Raymond Blanc’s Le Manoir aux Quat’ Saisons is a contemporary classic hotel with a two Michelin-starred restaurant with a reputation as one of Britain’s best restaurants.
+Set in the picturesque Oxfordshire countryside, in a 15th-century manor, Le Manoir aux Quat’ Saisons is a contemporary classic hotel with a two Michelin-starred restaurant.